cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

     multiple machines to prevent data loss in the event of a hardware failure.

-- The recommended setting is to run **at least two** Kafka servers with a **minimum replication factor of two**; set this property to the maximum number of tolerated machine failures plus one (assuming you have that number of servers).
-For example, if you were running five Kafka servers, and would tolerate two of those failing, you would set the replication factor to three.
-The number of seed brokers listed should always be equal to or greater than the replication factor.
+- The recommended setting is to run **at least two** Kafka brokers with a **minimum replication factor of two**; set this property to the maximum number of tolerated machine failures plus one (assuming you have that number of machines).
+For example, if you were running five Kafka brokers, and would tolerate two of those failing, you would set the replication factor to three.
+The number of Kafka brokers listed should always be equal to or greater than the replication factor.
 - Start each ``CDAP Kafka Service`` role.

 CDAP UI
 .......
-- Using the Cloudera Manager UI, add *Role Instances* of the role ``CDAP UI Service`` to additional machines.
+- Using the Cloudera Manager UI, add *Role Instances* of the role type ``CDAP UI Service`` to additional machines.
-- For Cloudera Manager, the CDAP UI and the CDAP Router need to be on the same node so that the UI talks to the correct (the same) Router.
+- For Cloudera Manager, the CDAP UI and the CDAP Router currently need to be colocated on the same node.
 - Start each ``CDAP UI Service`` role.

 CDAP Authentication Server
 ..........................
-- Using the Cloudera Manager UI, add *Role Instances* of the role ``CDAP Security Auth Service`` (the CDAP Authentication Server) to additional machines.
+- Using the Cloudera Manager UI, add *Role Instances* of the role type ``CDAP Security Auth Service`` (the CDAP Authentication Server) to additional machines.
-- When an initial request is made to the Authentication Server, instead of returning a single VIP (virtual IP), it will return a list of routes.
 - Start each ``CDAP Security Auth Service`` role.
+- Note that when an unauthenticated request is made in a secure HA setup, a list of all running authentication endpoints will be returned in the body of the request.